 Collaborator, Greater London Authority 24-hour team and London's Night Czar Amy Lamé.

 Member of the Living Wage Foundation's steering group exploring the formulation of a night living wage for night workers in London's hospitality sector.

 Member of The London Borough of Camden’s Evening & Night Time Economy Strategy Expert Advisory Group.

-I worked as economist for VibeLab/GIZ research project Cultural and creative industries - drivers of development.
-The research analyses the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.
+Economist, VibeLab/GIZ research project Cultural and creative industries - drivers of development.
+The research analysed the impact of the COVID-19 pandemic on the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.

-I am collaborating with The London Borough of Islington's Inclusive Economy Team on a series of local programmes to make the local economy, its creative industries and tech sectors, more equal and inclusive.
+Collaborator, The London Borough of Islington's Inclusive Economy Team on programmes to make urban economies, its creative industries and tech sectors, more equal and inclusive.